course-dprep/animation-imdb-ratings-analysis/README.md

-# About Time: Predicting IMDb Movie Ratings using Release Year and the effect of Animation
+# About Time: Predicting IMDb Movie Ratings with Release Year and the effect of Animation

-## Introduction
+## Motivation
+Movies -a form of entertainment that has been around for centuries.
+Yet, the distribution and consumer perceptions of movies have shifted since the introduction of streaming services (Hennig-Hurau et al., 2021; Kumar, 2023).
+In 2010, the international expansion of Netflix across the globe marked a key point in the growth of on-demand content (Oberoj, 2024).
+The saturation and availability of the entertainment market have resulted in more critical consumers, which seemingly affects how audiences evaluate films (Hadida et al., 2020).
+Although research has been performed on movie ratings over time (e.g. Moon et al., 2010, Ramos et al., 2015), the effect of streaming remains rather unexplored.

+Over the years, black-and-white deaf movies have advanced to colourful and effects-heavy motion pictures due to technological developments.
+This is especially prominent in animation, where disruptions in Computer Generated Images (CGI) and production techniques have significantly enhanced visual quality and storytelling opportunities (Sun, 2023).
+Consequently, audience evaluations of animated films could differ from live-action films.
+Yet, current research has not addressed this focus on animation.

+All-in all, the present study provides academic relevance by investigating the temporal dynamics on  the quality perception of movies, while also accounting for the effect of animation.
+These insights are also socially relevant for filmmakers and distributors to better understand audiences.
+The focus of the research can be encapsulated with the following research question:

-## Research Question
+### Research Question

-To what extent does the release year of a movie influence its average IMDb rating, and does this relationship differ between animated and non-animated films?
+*To what extent does the release year of a movie influence its average IMDb rating, and does this relationship differ between animated and non-animated films?*

-## Hypothesis
+## Hypotheses

-There has been an increasingly critical attitude towards the franchise and sequel-based strategy that movie corporations have integrated.
+Since 2010, the film industry has been shaken on its foundations due to the increasing popularity of streaming platforms (Hennig-Thurau et al., 2021).
+At that time, Netflix expanded their streaming service internationally, marking a key point in the growth of on-demand content (Oberoi, 2024).
+Distribution patterns changed, and consumer perceptions of movies have shifted (Kumar, 2023).
+Most notably, the saturation and availability of the entertainment market have resulted in more critical consumers (Hadida et al., 2020).
+Additionally, there has been an increasingly more vocal group that criticises the franchise and sequel-based strategy that movie corporations have integrated.
 As more streaming services entered the market, the competitiveness in this market rose, which led to a bigger variety in TV shows and movies offered (Thompson, 2024).
 This is also shown in the rising number of movies, series and other content per year in the IMDb dataset.
 The more experienced a viewer is in watching movies, the more critical they become (Moon et al., 2009).
 Furthermore, it could be reasoned that movie